ErfanDL/ESPOTADASH_Library/README.md

 thanks to [@suculent](https://github.com/suculent) for ESP32httpUpdate library.
 I still edited her library to be compatible with my ESPOTADASH library.

 # installation:
-Download and extract bot ESP32OTAUpdater and ESPOTADASH to your arduino libraries folder like below.
+Download and extract both ESP32OTAUpdater and ESPOTADASH to your arduino libraries folder like below.

 ```cpp
 libraries